 Riggro Digital is no. 1 in providing knowledge & support in starting your community radio station.
 We not only guide you but also help you to start & build your own community radio station.
 This includes license procedure, radio station equipment setup, transmitter & antenna, online radio broadcasting, radio software, programming training, etc.

 Most importantly we provide you with dependable Cloud automation & radio broadcasting software with scheduling called Riggro Cast!
 You can schedule, generate reports & do every possible task on your FM Radio on the Go!
 You can broadcast your Community Radio Station (CRS) effortlessly without human much dependency!
 We also give you a Free Radio App published on Google Play.
 Our technologies greatly help you to instantly begin broadcasting on your community radio station with the help of just a smartphone app!
 This eliminates all the hardware & more human resource dependencies.
 There are hundreds of CRSs already broadcasting using our online radio broadcasting technologies.

-The Radio was launched in 1923 with a Network of 3 Radio Stations Broadcasting in 3 Cities- Mumbai (Previously called Bombay), Calcutta, and Chennai (Previously called Madras).
-The 1st program that India heard on any Radio was in 1923 by the All India Radio (Akashvani)- the World’s Top 2 Largest networks of radio stations.
+The radio was launched in 1923 with a network of 3 radio stations broadcasting in 3 cities-Mumbai (formerly called Bombay), Calcutta, and Chennai (formerly called Madras).
+The 1st program that India heard on any radio was in 1923 by All India Radio (Akashvani)—the World’s 2nd largest network of radio stations.

 2. The 2nd Radio station started its broadcast on 26 August 1927 from Calcutta.